Chroma-CITI/namosim/README.md

 ```

 Results should be saved in the 'logs' folder that is automatically created the first time in the repository folder.
-To get the full visual feedback, please install ROS1 and RVIZ (+ the grid-map ROS package).
-ROS2 support and independent visualization capabilities are a work ni progress.
+To get the full visual feedback, please install ROS2 and RVIZ.
+You will also need to install the grid-map ROS package if you don't already have it (e.g. `sudo apt install ros-iron-grid-map`).

 > If you want to edit the ROS compatibility layer using Pycharm, you may want to follow [this very good tutorial](https://www.youtube.com/watch?v=lTew9mbXrAs) as to how to properly setup the IDE so that it finds the ROS python files correctly.